Secret Superstar: Plot

-Insia gives her mother divorce papers to sign, but her mother angrily rejects Insia's demand that her parents divorce.
-Insia becomes frustrated with her mother, but later reconciles with her, after her grandmother reveals how Najma struggled to keep Insia alive.
-Farookh is offered a job in Riyadh and he makes it known to Insia that he plans to marry her off to his friend's son.
-Devastated, Insia gives up her dream of singing and deletes her YouTube channel.
-Farookh confirms their departure on the last day of Insia's exams.
+Insia gives her mother the divorce papers, but her mother angrily refuses to sign them out of fear they will be left destitute without Farookh.
+Insia becomes frustrated with her mother, but later reconciles with her, after her grandmother reveals how Najma struggled to keep Insia alive since her birth.
+Farookh is offered a job in Riyadh and plans to move his family there, as well as marry Insia off to his friend's son.
+Devastated, she gives up her dream of singing and deletes her YouTube channel.
+Farookh confirms their departure on the last day of Insia's exams, though Najma promises to ensure her daughter’s education will continue.

-Their first flight goes well.
-However, during a layover at Mumbai airport, Farookh spots Insia's guitar case.
-Unwilling to pay the extra fee for the case, he demands that Insia throw the guitar in the nearest trash can.
-After initially holding back her emotions, Najma finally stands up for herself and boldly protests.
-She angrily warns Farookh that should he lay hands on her or their kids, he will face severe consequences and even lose his job in Riyadh.
+When they arrive at the airport, Farookh is unwilling to pay the extra fee for Insia's guitar case and demands that she throw it in the nearest trash can.
+After initially holding back her emotions, Najma finally stands up for herself in the face of Insia’s heartbreak and boldly protests.
+She angrily warns Farookh that should he lay his hand on her or their kids, he will face severe consequences and even lose his job in Riyadh.
 Najma then takes out the divorce papers, signs them, and thrusts them into Farookh's hands.
-Najma says her goodbyes to Farookh's mother and storms out of the airport with her children in tow, as Farookh tries to beg Najma and Insia for forgiveness.
+She says her goodbyes to Farookh's mother and storms out of the airport with her children in tow, as a stunned Farookh tries to beg them for forgiveness.
 Najma borrows a stranger's cell phone and asks Insia to contact Kumar.

 All three ultimately end up at the awards ceremony where Insia has been nominated for Best Female Singer.
 Unfortunately, Insia does not win the award.
-But the winner, Monali Thakur, graciously dedicates Insia her award believing she rightfully deserved it.
+But the winner, Monali Thakur, graciously dedicates Insia her award, believing she rightfully deserved it.
 Kumar stands up and calls attention to Insia's presence in the audience.
-Once onstage, Insia reveals her true identity and dedicates her award to her mother and proclaims her the true 'Secret Superstar' since Najma supported and fought for Insia even before her birth.
+While walking onstage, Insia removes her niqab, revealing her true identity.
+She dedicates her award to her mother and proclaims her the true 'Secret Superstar' since Najma supported and fought for her even before her birth.
+She drops the microphone and runs toward her mother, and the two embrace to thunderous applause from the audience.

 The screen fades to a message dedicating the movie "To Mothers And Motherhood."
-Later, Shakti kumar releases a cheesy party song on YouTube dedicated to Insia.
+Later, Shakti Kumar releases a cheesy party song on YouTube dedicated to Insia.